uma-pi1/pi1-docker/README.md

 in JupyterLab.

-**Note:** If Python files are _not_ opened as a notebook directly, right-click the file, click "Open With", then select "Notebook".
+**Note:** If Python files are _not_ opened as a notebook directly, right-click the file, click "Open With", then select "Jupytext Notebook".

 ### Run Programs in A Container